json4s/json4s/README.md

 ```

 Now the type WildDog (and all subtypes) gets serialized with all its fields (+ constructor parameters).
-FieldSerializer takes two optional parameters which can be used to intercept the field serialization:
+FieldSerializer takes two optional parameters, which can be used to intercept the field serialization:

 ```scala
 case class FieldSerializer[A: Manifest](